-Based on our professional judgement we determined materiality levels for each of the sustainability indicators.
-When evaluating our materiality levels, we have taken into account quantitative and qualitative considerations as well as the relevance of information for both stakeholders and the Fund Manager.
+Based on our professional judgement we determined materiality levels for each of the selected non-financial indicators.
+When evaluating our materiality levels, we have taken into account quantitative and qualitative aspects as well as the relevance of information for both stakeholders and the Fund.